World's biggest, free non-profit English language and culture course

-In this section you will learn all the English vocabulary for jobs and employment (SP: empleo IT: impegno) .
+In Lesson 2 we learn vocabulary for jobs and employment (SP: empleo IT: impegno) .

-We will explain step-by-step how to get through (SP: superar IT: superare) a job interview with all the typical questions.
+We will explain step-by-step how to get through (SP: superar IT: superare) a job interview.

-After we will explain the language that you need for finding a job or getting unemployment benefits (SP: cobrar el paro IT: indennità).
+After we explain how to find a job or getting unemployment benefits (SP: cobrar el paro IT: indennità).

 Finally students will practice with communication activities, quizzes and games.

 Photo of British culture: a Reliant robin three-wheel car from the 1970s.